elisaado/somtoday-api-docs/Authentication.md

 This will return another cookie that you need to save: `JSESSIONID`.
 To make sure you can save the cookie I recommend to disallow the HTTP request to follow redirects.

+### Step 2: Deciding if is a username+password flow or a username first-flow

+When logging in somtoday, there'll be 2 options on how to send your username and password.

+username+password flow: After entering your school and pressing submit, there'll appear 2 input fields for username & password

 ### Step 2: Telling SOMToday who you are: `POST https://inloggen.somtoday.nl/?0-1.-panel-signInForm`

 #### Parameters